Fighting for you

 If you suspect that you have been discriminated against, first seek legal advice.
 There are several courses of action you may be able to take.

-If you have been discriminated against at work, what can you do?
+If you have been a victim of workplace discrimination in Florida, what can you do?

 If you have been discriminated against in the workplace, you may be able to take legal action that requires your employer to: